abd-abusaif/Bancking_System/README.md

 The **Bank Management System** is a multi-user console-based application that simulates the core functionalities of a bank.
 The system supports three main user roles: **Client**, **Employee**, and **Admin**, each with different permissions and responsibilities.

-This project was developed collaboratively by a team of students as a part of a university assignment, aiming to apply object-oriented programming, file handling, validation, and interface design in C++.
+This project was developed collaboratively by a team of students as a part of a Course assignment, aiming to apply object-oriented programming, file handling, validation, and interface design in C++.

 ---